Charlotte of Mecklenburg-Strelitz: Queen consort

 Less than a year after the marriage, on 12 August 1762, the Queen gave birth to her first child, George, Prince of Wales.
 In the course of their marriage, the couple became the parents of 15 children, all but two of whom (Octavius and Alfred) survived into adulthood.

 St James's Palace functioned as the official residence of the royal couple, but the King had recently purchased a nearby property, Buckingham House, located at the western end of St James's Park.
 More private and compact, the new property stood amid rolling parkland not far from St James's Palace.
 Around 1762, the King and Queen moved to this residence, which was originally intended as a private retreat.
 The Queen came to favour this residence, spending so much of her time there that it came to be known as The Queen's House.
-Indeed, in 1775, an Act of Parliament settled the property on Queen Charlotte in exchange for her rights to Somerset House.
+Indeed, in 1775, an Act of Parliament settled the property on Charlotte in exchange for her rights to Somerset House.
 Most of the couple's 15 children were born in Buckingham House, although St James's Palace remained the official and ceremonial royal residence.
 (Note: The tradition persists of foreign ambassadors being formally accredited to "the Court of St James's", even though they present their credentials and staff, upon their appointment, to the Monarch at Buckingham Palace.)
 (Note: The house which forms the architectural core of the present palace was built for the first Duke of Buckingham and Normanby in 1703 to the design of William Winde.
 Buckingham's descendant, Sir Charles Sheffield, sold Buckingham House to George III in 1761.)

 In 1767, Francis Cotes drew a pastel of Queen Charlotte with her eldest daughter, Charlotte, Princess Royal.
 Lady Mary Coke called the likeness "so like that it could not be mistaken for any other person".

 During her first years in Great Britain, Charlotte's strained relationship with her mother-in-law, Augusta, caused her difficulty in adapting to the life of the British court.
 Augusta interfered with Charlotte's efforts to establish social contacts by insisting on rigid court etiquette.
 Furthermore, Augusta appointed many of Charlotte's staff, among whom several were expected to report to Augusta about Charlotte's behaviour.
 Charlotte turned to her German companions for friends, notably her close confidante Juliane von Schwellenberg.
-Charlotte's personal correspondence with her brother Charles II, Grand Duke of Mecklenburg-Strelitz revealed the depth of her loneliness and of her frustration with the regulations of royal life.
+Charlotte's personal correspondence with her brother Charles II, Grand Duke of Mecklenburg-Strelitz, revealed the depth of her loneliness and of her frustration with the regulations of royal life.